abhiwand/atk/doc/source/ia_intro_2.rst

 To build a graph, the developer assigns which features to use for vertices, which to use for edges, their respective labeling, and any associated properties.
-For further details about defining vertices and edges, see :ref:`Building Rules`.
+For further details about defining vertices and edges, see :ref:`ds_dflw_building_rules`.
 The toolkit *BigGraph* routine then assembles the individual records into the properly-formed graph using the computing cluster for fast throughput.
 For further details about building graphs, see :ref:`ds_dflw_building_a_graph`.